Orders placed today will ship by April 22nd

 Jackfruit Beaf® Ribz

-In the Oven: preheat to 400, we recommend cutting the Ribs into Riblettes before grilling, cover with your favorite sauce(s), place ribz on a cookie sheet or bakers rack, bake for 30 mins to 1 hour. ( could be not as firm as cooking them on a grill, you can also use an indoor grill).
+In the Oven: (we do not recommend this process if you like crispy edges and firmer meat) preheat to 425, we recommend cutting the Ribs into Riblettes before grilling, cover with your favorite sauce(s), place ribz on a cookie sheet or bakers rack, bake for 30 mins to 1 hour. ( will be not as firm as cooking them on a grill, you can also use an indoor grill).

 *** Air Fried *** Cut into Riblettes, apply your favorite sauce and air fry at 400 degrees for 20 minutes.

-Gyro Beaf®, Montreal Chicken, Corned Beaf® and Smoked Deli Slices
+Gyro Beaf®, Montreal Chicken, Mesquite Chickun, Rotisserie Chickun, Corned Beaf® and Prime Roast Beaf®

 You can eat this right out of the package on sandwiches, you can bake in a dish or fry in a skillet.
 The options are limitless...